vitoc98/android_vendor_partner_gms_fdroidonly/README.md

 </manifest>
 ```

+This is only meant for my personal use and **no support will be provided, use it at your own risk**
+Credits all go to the original authors and the relative sources

 Note: You do not need to set `CUSTOM_PACKAGES` for the packages to be included when building with [lineageos4microg/docker-lineage-cicd](https://github.com/lineageos4microg/docker-lineage-cicd).

 The included APKs are: